veaba/vuepress-plugin-editable/docs/guide.md

 ## Why vuepress-plugin-editable

-Based on vuepress + markdown ecosystem simplifies the intermediate process and can be quickly applied to the article creation and revision process.
+Based on vuepress + markdown ecosystem simplifies the intermediate process and can be quickly applied to the article creation and revision process.22

 You don't even need to open vscode, you just find a mistake while reading the documentation and correct it as you go.